snsaiphoo/binf6110_assignment3/README.md

 </div>
 <br/>
-Figure 9 highlights trends based solely on log2 fold change values, as no genera were significant.
-While these differences suggest potential shifts in abundance across diet groups, they should be interpreted with caution, as they are not statistically significant.
-The differences between the family- and genus-level results are likely due to the higher detail and variability at the genus level.
-At the family level, multiple genera are grouped together, making it easier to detect overall patterns.
-When looking at genera separately, the data becomes more variable and harder to find significant differences, especially with a small sample size.
-Because of this, the results at the family level should be interpreted with caution, as they may not hold at more specific taxonomic levels.
+Figure 9 presents genus-level results based on log2 fold change values, as no genera were statistically significant.
+The increased variability observed at the genus level, compared to the family level, reflects the finer taxonomic resolution, where individual genera are analyzed separately rather than grouped.
+As a result, no statistically significant differences were detected at the genus level.

 ### Discussion